seri/gettc/README.md

 TopCoder is a heaven for programmers.
 Solving algorithmic problems is a great way to embrace the passion for programming.
 There are problems for all levels.
 A strong academic background is not required to enjoy it.
 If you like Project Euler, you will probably love TopCoder.

 However, you normally have to paste the solution into TopCoder's online arena where it will be checked for correctness.
-This tool gives you another choice: check your solution completely offline.
+Even then the online arena only supports C++, Java, and C#.

+# Get started

-# Prerequisites
+## Prerequisites

 The following packages are hard dependencies.
 They are required no matter what language you plan to use gettc for.

-1. [Ruby](http://www.ruby-lang.org/en/downloads/): The [Ruby installer](http://rubyinstaller.org/) is recommend for Windows users.
+- [Ruby](http://www.ruby-lang.org/en/downloads/): The [Ruby installer](http://rubyinstaller.org/) is recommend for Windows users.
-2. [RubyGems](http://rubygems.org/pages/download): Many Ruby installations already bundle RubyGems.
+- [RubyGems](http://rubygems.org/pages/download): Many Ruby installations already bundle RubyGems.
-3. The standard GCC toolset: Most Unix systems have it bundled.
+- The standard GCC toolset: Most Unix systems have it bundled.
 Windows users may use [MinGW](http://www.mingw.org).

-# Installation
+## Installation

-Suppse gettc has been downloaded and unpacked to ~/download/gettc:
+- Without Git: Download and unpack to somewhere, say ~/download/gettc:

     $ cd ~/download/gettc
     $ rake gem
     $ sudo gem i pkg/gettc-1.0.0.gem

-# Get started
+- With Git: For an ease of being up-to-date:

+    $ git clone git@github.com:seri/gettc.git
+    $ cd gettc
+    $ rake gem
+    $ sudo gem i pkg/gettc-1.0.0.gem

+## Try out

 Now try running it for the first time: